watefaecz/gencg_h2501_test/readme.md

 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/wQgYe9mHZ" width="55%" height="425" frameborder="no"></iframe> {% endraw %}

-We also played the game *Sprouts* and experimented with randomized pictures on paper, which helped me think more freely about generative processes and randomness in design.

-#### Sprouts Game
-picture of Sproutss Game

 ### References
 This was my starting point, so I did not use a specific reference yet.
 I focused on understanding the basics and building confidence.